 Read reviews

-Smith notes that many queer folks will call out if a healthcare provider is exceptionally welcoming — or not — in online reviews.
+Smith notes that many queer folks will call out if a healthcare professional is exceptionally welcoming — or not — in online reviews.
 These can help provide a sense of the quality of care provided.

 Call the front desk